-In Spring 2008, when I was still a seventeen-year old West Boca Raton Community High School student, the University of Central Florida rejected my college application.
-In 2010, during the beginning of my junior year at Palm Beach Atlantic University (PBAU), I became an Executive Intern at the District 84 Office of Florida State Representative Mack Bernard.
-In 2012, I graduated PBAU with a Bachelor of Arts in Political Science and a minor in Communications, after which I began working for the newly-elected State Representative Bobby Powell as his Junior District Secretary, serving House District 88.
+In 2012, Ricky graduated PBAU with a Bachelor of Arts in Political Science and a minor in Communications, after which he began working for the newly-elected State Representative Bobby Powell as his Junior District Secretary, serving House District 88.

-In 2013, Marquette University Law School waitlisted me, along with North Carolina and a few other institutions.
-In May 2014, after completing my first full year at St. Thomas University School of Law in Miami Gardens, Florida, I was then accepted into their Sports Administration M.B.A. program.
-In Fall 2014, I earned the CALI Award for Sports Law a distinction given to the highest-performing student in a particular class.
-In September 2015, the Miami HEAT offered me an internship in their Business Communications Department.
-I accepted, and began working with the team on TIPOFF Magazine, even writing articles from time to time.
-I long to work there again.
+In 2013, Marquette University Law School wait-listed him, along with North Carolina and a few other institutions.
+In May 2014, after completing his first full year at St. Thomas University School of Law in Miami Gardens, Florida, he was then accepted into their Sports Administration M.B.A. program.

-In December 2015, I was invited to join the White House Internship Program under President Barack Obama.
-I happily accepted, and went on to work in the Executive Office of the President, serving my country in the Office of Public Engagement and Intergovernmental Affairs.
-Without question, that experience changed my life.
-Midway through 2016, Cornell Law School accepted my application to study in their Paris Summer Institute–for the second summer in a row.
-A third Paris semester would come in 2017, and I am forever indebted to that program for the opportunities it gave me to grow.
-Paris changed the trajectory of my life.
+Midway through 2016, Cornell Law School accepted his application to study in their Paris Summer Institute–for the second summer in a row.
+A third Paris semester would come in 2017, and he is forever indebted to that program for the opportunities it gave him to grow.

-It was this collective experience that showed me that, more than anything, we are in this together.
-It was what showed me that we all have a duty to make this world a better place than the one we were born into.
-It was what made me develop a vision for my community--and the world we all share as one.
+It was this collective experience that showed Ricky that, more than anything, we are in this together.
+It was what showed him that we all have a duty to make this world a better place than the one we were born into.
+It was what made Ricky develop a vision for our community—and the world we all share as one.

-So I sat down, grabbed a pen and paper, and developed my vision.
+So Ricky sat down, grabbed a pen and paper, and decided to establish his vision.